MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/controlling-driver-access.md

 Your driver is always responsible for managing its namespace, and using FILE\_DEVICE\_SECURE\_OPEN makes that easier by having the I/O Manager perform security checks for your driver.
 Setting FILE\_DEVICE\_SECURE\_OPEN closes potential security holes because the security descriptor for the device is applied to all open attempts, including those with trailing names, no matter how deep into the namespace they go.
 (To be absolutely sure of preventing a caller from opening files, make sure that **IrpSp-&gt;FileObject-&gt;FileName.Length** is 0 in every create IRP your driver receives).

-### What should you do?

 Almost all drivers that create device objects should set FILE\_DEVICE\_SECURE\_OPEN when the device object is created.
 The only drivers that shouldn't are those that implement their own security checking, such as file systems.
+Your driver code should do the following.

 -   Set FILE\_DEVICE\_SECURE\_OPEN when calling [**IoCreateDevice**](https://msdn.microsoft.com/library/windows/hardware/ff548397) or [**IoCreateDeviceSecure**](https://msdn.microsoft.com/library/windows/hardware/ff548407) to create a device object.
 -   For Plug and Play drivers use the INF file to assign FILE\_DEVICE\_SECURE\_OPEN to the DeviceCharacteristics value name in the registry.